-- We are currently unable to accept volunteers on site.
-However, if you would like to coordinate a meal for our residents or organize a virtual food drive or other donation event, please contact us at 203-225-0453 x100 and leave a message.
+- We are currently accepting a limited number of fully vaccinated volunteers on site to assist with our food bank, administrative office, and landscaping.
+If you would like to coordinate a meal for our residents or organize a food drive or other donation event, please contact us at 203-225-0453 x100 and leave a message.
 One of our staff members will be in touch to discuss.

 - Food pantry services are made by appointment only, including for emergency needs, by calling 203-225-0453 x100.
 If you reach voicemail, please leave a message clearly stating your name, phone number, and need, and someone will return the call.
 Clients should bring their own bags and utilize the side door

 - If you are in need of shelter, you must call 211.

 For more information about COVID-19 and what you can do to protect yourself and others, please visit: